-Mounting between 2 modules With the mounting of a SLIO module respectively of a group of SLIO modules between two modules for mounting reasons you have always to remove the electronic module of the just mounted right module.
-After that it may be plugged again.
+With demounting and exchange of a module, head module (e.g. bus coupler) or a group of modules for mounting reasons you have always to remove the electronic module of the just mounted right module.
+After the mounting it may be plugged again.